GreptimeTeam/docs/docs/nightly/en/user-guide/ingest-data/for-observerbility/prometheus.md

 ## Improve efficiency by using metric engine

-The Prometheus remote writing always creates a large number of small tables, referred to as logical tables in GreptimeDB.
+The Prometheus remote writing always creates a large number of small tables.
+These tables are classified as logical tables in GreptimeDB.
 However, having a large number of small tables can be inefficient for both data storage and query performance.
 To address this, GreptimeDB introduces the metric engine feature, which stores the data represented by the logical tables in a single physical table.